krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2019.07.22  	- version 1.8.0 =
+* Feature		- Full rewrite of the order flow.
+Should now be more compatible with other plugin and themes.
+* Feature		- Improved debug logging.
+* Feature		- Added support for a lot more locales.
+* Tweak         - Updated title description for Klarna Payments settings.
+* Misc			- Cleaned up JS code.
+Removed unused functionality.

 = 2019.06.11  	- version 1.7.0 =
 * Feature       - Added new Klarna Add-ons page.
 * Feature       - Added Klarna On-site Messaging & Klarna order management as available add-ons.